NeoGeographyToolkit/StereoPipelineTest/README.txt

 If the processes is terminated before all tests finish, the last result for each test can be seen by running bin/check_status.py.

+--== Troubleshooting ==--

+If py.test is not found, try running source [BINARY_BUILDER_DIR]/auto_build/utils.sh

+On OSX machines, debugging tools cannot be run without admin access.
+SG can help set this up but you may periodically need to re-run this command (at least on andey) to get it to work again: codesign -s gdb-cert /opt/local/bin/ggdb